Things to Do in Sedona This Weekend – 15 Must-Try Activities

 Before you get a head start on all of the free things to do in Sedona this weekend you’ll need to lock down some lodgings.
 While we haven’t managed a way to score gratis suites, you can rest easy knowing you are guaranteed our lowest rates online.

 Sleep in cozy adobe-style lodgings or treat yourself to Western-inspired spa services at a stylish Sedona resort.
-From exploring red rock formations to scenic drives through Oak Creek Canyon, our wide array of Sedona Hotels deliver it all.
+From exploring red rock formations to scenic drives through Oak Creek Canyon, our wide array of Sedona Hotels delivers it all.

-Free Things to Do in Sedona
+Sedona Free Things to Do

 Tlaquepaque Arts Shopping Village

 While we can’t guarantee you won’t be tempted to spend a few bucks on the beautiful wares at Tlaquepaque Arts & Crafts Village, a stop at this famous Sedona shopping locale is well worth the trip.
-Located on the banks of Oak Creek, Tlaquepaque has been authentically fashioned after a traditional Mexican village and features a plethora of Southwestern artisanal goods, art, and decor.
+Located at 336 AZ-179 on the banks of Oak Creek, Tlaquepaque has been authentically fashioned after a traditional Mexican village and features a plethora of Southwestern artisanal goods, art, and decor.

 Wander through rows of blown glass creations, Southwestern paintings, Native American textile weavings, and more.
 Come not only to window shop but to appreciate the center’s stucco walls, cobble-stoned walkways, and resplendent arched entryways.
+It’s on our list of fun things to do in Sedona!

 Amitabha Stupa and Peace Park

 Achieve inner tranquility, or at least work on your ‘OM’ when you swing by the tree and prayer flag-lined paths of Amitabha Stupa and Peace Park.
 Part park, part spiritual oasis, this stunning outdoor mecca has been deemed holy and features over 12 serene acres.
-Wander through the tranquil gardens designed to encourage contemplative thought, meditation, and inner peace.

 Designed as a sacred place for people of all faiths, Stupa is open every day and always free.
 Take a moment to complete the path to the Stupa, the 36-foot-tall Buddhist structure.
 Or, admire the authentic Native American medicine wheel and the mahogany statue of Shakyamuni Buddha.